ssrajadh/Fault-Tolerant-Tesla-Telemetry-System/README.md

 # Fault-Tolerant Tesla Telemetry Logger

-> **Status:** MVP done
+> **Status:** Production-ready with multi-vehicle fleet support

-A high-performance C++ telemetry engine designed to capture, buffer, and synchronize vehicle data (Tesla Model 3) during intermittent network connectivity.
+A high-performance C++ telemetry engine designed to capture, buffer, and synchronize vehicle data from multiple Tesla vehicles during intermittent network connectivity.
 Unlike standard cloud-based loggers that lose data in tunnels or rural dead zones, this logger utilizes a **Store-and-Forward** architecture to ensure 100% data continuity.

 ## The Problem
 Standard vehicle telemetry loggers (e.g., TeslaFi, Tessie) rely on continuous API polling.
 If the vehicle drives into a "dead zone" (parking garage, tunnel, remote highway), the connection is severed, and telemetry data for that period is lost forever.